CHTC/chtc-website-source/uw-research-computing/python-jobs.md

 title: Running Python Jobs on CHTC
 ---

+_ACTION REQUIRED: As of September 26th, the HTC system's default operating system will transition to CentOS Stream 8.
+This may impact users who use Python in their jobs.
+For more information, see the [HTC Operating System Transition](/uw-research-computing/os-transition-htc.html) guide._

 **To best understand the below information, you should already have an understanding of:**